Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/README.md

       - ReactionType: 'Untitled Row ID Column'

-Data cleaning operations specific to each dataset are identified next
+Data cleaning operations specific to each dataset are identified next.

 #### Content

 1. Clean category column
-Capitalization of Category entries were regularized and Unwanted double quotes(â€œ) were eliminated using
+Capitalization of Category entries was regularized, and Unwanted double quotes(â€œ) were eliminated using
       = LOWER(SUBSTITUTE(C2,"""",""))